 Tropical storms are low-pressure systems with maximum sustained surface winds ranging from 39-73 mph, while hurricanes have maximum sustained surface winds of 74 mph or greater.
 Both are massive storm systems that form over the water and move towards the land which can cause high winds, heavy rainfall, storm surge, coastal and inland flooding, rip currents, and tornadoes.

 The Atlantic Hurricane season runs from June 1st to November 30th, with the peak occurring between mid-August and late October.
-For information check out the 2022 Atlantic Hurricane Season Outlook.

 Anne Arundel County has experienced multiple significant hurricanes and tropical storms including Sandy, Isabel, and Irene.
 Our County has also experienced major damage from the remnants of tropical storms spawning tornadoes such as Isaias and Ida.
 By knowing what actions to take before storms approach, monitoring when the storm will be in your area, and having a plan for after a hurricane or tropical storm passes through, you can greatly improve your chance of survival.
 Prepare now by following the 4 Steps of Emergency Preparedness: